jeuneseven/iOS-Interview-Questions/README.md

 - Use [weak self] in closures
 - Be careful with closures in view models
 - Instruments/Memory Graph Debugger to detect leaks

+## Difference between weak, strong, and unowned in Swift?

+- strong: default, keeps the object in memory
+- weak: doesn’t increase retain count, allows ARC to deallocate (used in delegates, optional)
+- unowned: like weak but non-optional, used when object will always be in memory

+Avoid retain cycles using weak in closures or delegates.

 # Security